seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 Were there no more but it.

 **IACHIMO**
-I’ll be sworn–
+I'll be sworn--

 **POSTHUMUS LEONATUS**
 No swearing.
-If you will swear you have not done’t, you lie;
+If you will swear you have not done't, you lie;
 And I will kill thee, if thou dost deny
-Thou’st made me cuckold.
+Thou'st made me cuckold.

 **IACHIMO**
-I’ll deny nothing.
+I'll deny nothing.

 **POSTHUMUS LEONATUS**
 O, that I had her here, to tear her limb-meal!
-I will go there and do’t, i’ the court, before
+I will go there and do't, i' the court, before
 Her father.
-I’ll do something–
+I'll do something--

 *Exit*

 **PHILARIO**
 Quite besides
 The government of patience!
 You have won:
-Let’s follow him, and pervert the present wrath
+Let's follow him, and pervert the present wrath
 He hath against himself.

 **IACHIMO**